MAHFUZh129/WarmPaws-Pet-Care-in-Winter/README.md

 PetCare is built to connect pet owners with trusted pet care service providers.
 Users can browse services, view detailed information, and book services instantly.
 The project emphasizes performance, security, and responsive UI for all devices.

 ---
+## 🎯 Purpose of This Project

+This project was built to improve my real-world full-stack development skills and to practice:

+* Authentication & Authorization
+* Modern UI/UX Design Principles

+---

 ## ✨ Key Features